1945–46 NHL season: Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Semifinals

 (1) Montreal Canadiens vs. (3) Chicago Black Hawks

 The Montreal Canadiens finished first in the league with 61 points.
 The Chicago Blackhawks finished third with 53 points.
 This was the seventh playoff meeting between these two teams with the teams splitting the six previous series.
 They last met in the 1944 Stanley Cup Finals where Montreal won in four games.
 Montreal won this year's ten game regular season series earning eleven of twenty points.

 (2) Boston Bruins vs. (4) Detroit Red Wings

 The Boston Bruins finished second in the league with 56 points.
 The Detroit Red Wings finished fourth with 50 points.
 This was the fifth playoff meeting between these two teams with Detroit winning the three of the four previous series.
 They last met in the previous year's Stanley Cup Semifinals where the Red Wings won in seven games.
 Boston won this year's ten game regular season series earning eleven of twenty points.